jayaraman-venkatesan/DGraph-CRUD/README.md

 # DGraph-CRUD
 This repo is to understand and play with DGraph.
 Written in C# Dgraph is recognized as one of the highest starred open source project on GitHub( its #1 among graph databases !) , showcasing its popularity within the developer community

-Dependencies :
+Dependencies Required :
 - FluentResults v2.15.2
 - Google protobuf v3.24
 - GRpc .net client 2.38.0.